 If you are age 50 or older by the end of the year, you may make additional "catch-up" contributions to an IRA.
-The "catch-up" contribution limit is \$1,000 for tax years 2007 and beyond.
+The regular contribution limit is increased by \$500 for tax years through 2005 and by \$1,000 for tax years beginning in 2006 through 2010.
+Like the maximum contribution described above, the "catch-up" contribution is subject to reduction or other provisions after 2010.